vocdoni/census3/api/README.md

     "defaultStrategy": 1,
     "tags": "testTag1,testTag2",
     "chainID": 1,
+    "externalID": "",
     "chainAddress": "eth:0x1234"
 }
 ```

 > If `tags` is empty, it will be ommited.
+> If `externalID` is empty, it will be ommited.

 - ⚠️ errors: